Sara Pérez Romero

-Sara Pérez Romero (July 19, 1870 - July 31, 1952), also known as Sara Pérez de Madero, was a Mexican politician and activist.
-She was married to Francisco I. Madero, the 37th President of Mexico.
+Sara Pérez Romero (July 19, 1870 - July 31, 1952), also known as Sara Pérez de Madero, was a Mexican politician and activist who served as First Lady of Mexico from 1911 to 1913, as the wife of Francisco I. Madero, the 37th President of Mexico.
 Together with Carmen Serdán Alatriste and Aquiles Serdán Alatriste, she formed a group which supported the anti-reelectionist party in the days before the outbreak of the Mexican Revolution.
 Pérez Romero was also known as the "First Lady of the Revolution" or by her nickname, Sarita.

 Early life

 Sara Pérez Romero was born on June 19, 1870, in San Juan del Río, Querétaro.
 She was one of the daughters born to Avelina Romero and the landowner Macario Pérez Romero.
 She suffered the loss of her mother at a young age.
 Sara passed the first years of her childhood and adolescence in Aculco and Arroyo Zarco.
 To continue her studies, she traveled to Mexico City.
 At the beginning of 1893, she was sent to the College of Notre Dame in San Francisco, California, where she met Mercedes Madero and Magdalena Madero.